sleekmason/Lilidog/README.md

-﻿# Lilidog Linux Based on Debian stable
-## LXDE With Openbox, Fluxbox, Jwm, and Pekwm.
-Optimized - 64 bit version.<br/>
+﻿# Lilidog is based on Debian Bullseye.
+With Openbox, Fluxbox, Jwm, and Pekwm.
+64 bit version.<br/>

-Lilidog is a lightweight distro based on LXDE. <br/> Options are available for Openbox, Fluxbox, Jwm, or Pekwm. <br/> All Window managers can be accessed separately through the login screen.
+The different window managers can be accessed through the login screen.
+Lilidog boots to <br/>

-Pretty much, Debian.
-With some of the hard parts done, and some cool stuff along the way. <br/>
-Everything is easily accessible, with numerous options to customize.
+Openbox by default.

-This is the stable version.
-You can download the full ISO from Sourceforge:
+You can download the full ISO from here:

 [![Download Lilidog](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/lilidog/files/latest/download)